Luminous mind: Tathagatagarbha

 The Shurangama Sutra and the Lankavatara Sutra also equate the tathagatagarbha (and alaya-vijnana) with nirvana, though this is concerned with the actual attainment of nirvana as opposed to nirvana as a timeless phenomenon.

 Bodhicitta

-The Mahayana interprets the brightly shining citta as bodhicitta, the altruistic "spirit of awakening."
-The Astasahasrika Perfection of Wisdom Sutra describes bodhicitta thus: "That citta is no citta since it is by nature brightly shining."
-This is in accord with Anguttara Nikaya I,10 which goes from a reference to brightly shining citta to saying that even the slightest development of loving-kindness is of great benefit.
-This implies that loving-kindness - and the related state of compassion - is inherent within the luminous mind as a basis for its further development.
-The observation that the ground state of consciousness is of the nature of loving-kindness implies that empathy is innate to consciousness and exists prior to the emergence of all active mental processes.
+The Mahayana interprets the brightly shining citta as bodhicitta, the altruistic "spirit of awakening".
+The Astasahasrika Perfection of Wisdom Sutra describes bodhicitta thus: "That citta is no citta since it is by nature brightly shining".
+This is in accord with Anguttara Nikaya I,10, which goes from a reference to brightly shining citta to saying that even the slightest development of loving-kindness is of great benefit.
+This implies that loving-kindness—and the related state of compassion—is inherent in the luminous mind as a basis for its further development.
+The observation that the ground state of consciousness is of the nature of loving-kindness implies that empathy is innate to consciousness and exists before the emergence of active mental processes.